Spentine/Spentris/documentation/docs.md

     - [ ] Replace placeholder piece input with actual piece input
     - [ ] Add GUI Board Editor
     - [ ] Add gradients at the top and bottom of scrollable elements
+    - [ ] Add file saving / loading
+    - [ ] Add puzzle solution editor
+      - [ ] Ensure there are no security vulnerabilities with Lua
   - [ ] Make skin data pertain to each skin's needs
 - [ ] Persistent Data
   - [x] Save data with `localStorage`